Framework

 Competence Trust

-Every verified participant gets 100 trust allocations per governance cycle.
-You distribute them across people and topics — "I trust Alice on photography", "I trust Bob on identity-verification".
+Every verified participant holds 100 trust allocations — a continuous budget you distribute across people and topics.
+"I trust Alice on photography", "I trust Bob on identity-verification".
 Trust on climate science doesn't make you trusted on software security.
+Re-allocating simply publishes a new envelope — a signed record — that supersedes the old one once it matures.

 Attestation Power = √ trustScoreFromOne + √ trustScoreFromTwo + ...